Curriculum: Radiation Health Physics (M.S. or M.H.P.) – Online

 - Internal dosimetry

-Students completing the RHP degree program are eligible to take the Certified Health Physics (CHP) examination administered by the American Board of Health Physics.
+By completing the RHP degree program, you will become eligible to take the Certified Health Physics examination administered by the American Board of Health Physics.